Harmony Test Summary

 - relative high cost of the cfDNA test

-- very sensitive screening test, however not diagnostic
+- Whilst a very sensitive screening test, it is not diagnostic

 - inability to detect ANY physical (structural) anomaly